 Traces of dust, dirt, grease, and even the slightest hint of moisture before bonding will contaminate the adhesive surface and act as a barrier between the two.

-To best prepare the surface, give it a quick wash with rubbing alcohol and dry it with a clean cloth.
+To prevent tape failure, prepare the surface, give it a quick wash with rubbing alcohol and dry it with a clean cloth.

 4. UV Exposure